vitalics/blog/src/content/blog/11-ajv-ts.md

 title: "Zod is dead.
 Long live ajv-ts!"
 description: Why ajv-ts is a future!
 And how it solves problems on the current project?
 pubDate: 2023-09-29
-# updatedDate: 2023-09-05
+updatedDate: 2023-09-29
 hero: "../../assets/images/11-zod-hero.png"
 heroAlt: "zod is dead!"
 ---

 ## What is Zod?

-Zod is a schema-level validation library with a first-class Typescript types support.
+Zod is a schema-level validation library with first-class Typescript types support.

 I want examples!
 Okay, here you are.

-Let's imagine that we want to create an object `User` with email and passowrd fields.
+Let's imagine that we want to create an object `User` with email and password fields.
 Both are them - required.

 ```ts
 // example.ts